kevingorman1000/OpenCAD-OLD/README.md

 # OpenCAD
 Open Source Computer Aided Dispatch System for GTA V Roleplay Communities.

+Please note that development is on hold until the end of the weekend.
+I am away until Monday so unable to carry on.
+Updates will start to be pushed again within the week.

+Thank you for understanding

 # Translators wanted!
 Please visist for more information https://github.com/kevingorman1000/OpenCAD/wiki